nycbeardo/nycbeardo/README.md

 Pronouns: he/him/his

-NYC based Frontend Engineer and UI Designer who loves creating beautiful and fluid web things.
+NYC based Frontend Engineer and UI Designer who loves creating beautiful and fluid things for the web.

 Also a big foodie, a music nerd, and a art stan who occasionally dabbles in photography.